jschrbr/food-hound/README.md

 });
 ```

 The selection is saved to local storage, and the `getExchRate()` function is called.
-Where the seletion is retrieved from local stroage.
+Where the selection is retrieved from local stroage.

 ## Contributors